edsoncezar16/code-challenge-indicium/README.md

 - [x] To make it easy to run the pipeline, we will create a shell script that sets up the necessary environment variables and then runs the Python script.

+- [ ] We will use Airflow to orchestrate the data pipeline functioning.

 - [x] Finally, we will create a CSV file with the result of the final query, which shows the orders and their details.

 This solution should satisfy all the requirements specified in the challenge and will be easy to maintain and extend in the future.